Waltz in E major (Chopin)

 Frédéric Chopin's Waltz in E major is one of his lesser known waltzes, discovered in his folder containing musical works that he did not want to be published.

-It was written in 1829 and published in 1861.
-It was the second of Chopin's posthumously published waltzes not to be given a posthumous opus number.
-(The first was the Waltz in E minor.)
+The waltz was written in 1829 and published in 1861.
+It was among the first of Chopin's posthumously published waltzes not to be given a posthumous opus number.
 It appears in the Chopin National Edition as WN 18, Brown's catalogue as B. 44, in Kobylańska's catalogue as KK IVa/12, and in Chomiński's as P1/12.

 Form

 7-part rondo form as follows: